Russell P. Hartle: World War II

-In April 1941, war plan RAINBOW 5 was issued to counter further military assault by Germany against England.
-On August 5, 1941, Hartle was promoted to the two-star rank of major general and placed in command of the 34th Infantry Division, an Army National Guard formation, while the 34th was on maneuvers in Louisiana.
 Following the Japanese attack on Pearl Harbor on December 7, 1941, and the German declaration of war against the United States on December 11, 1941, war plan MAGNET Force was activated.
 Pursuant to that war plan, in January 1942, the 34th Division under Hartle's command was the first United States division shipped overseas–to Northern Ireland to begin the European Theater of Operations.

 In the spring of 1942, Hartle recommended his aide-de-camp, artillery Captain William O. Darby, to organize and train the first modern-day United States Army Ranger unit, the 1st Ranger Battalion.
 The recommendation was authorized by General George C. Marshall, the United States Army Chief of Staff, in May 1942.

 On May 20, 1942, Hartle was promoted to the command of V Corps under Major General James E. Chaney, who commanded United States Army Forces in the United Kingdom.
 Hartle continued to serve in that capacity under Lieutenant General Dwight D. Eisenhower from June 15 to October 24, 1942.

 On November 2, 1942, Hartle became Deputy Commander of American troops in the ETOUSA.
 Hartle commanded V Corps until his reassignment effective July 7, 1943, to Headquarters, Army Ground Forces, Washington D.C.
 On July 17, 1943, Hartle was reassigned to Camp Fannin, Texas, to train replacement troops.
 The exact reason for the reassignment is unclear; however, it was most likely due to Marshall's dissatisfaction with Hartle as a potential battlefield commander.
 Marshall was believed to keep a "little black book" containing the names of key officers he deemed worthy of battlefield command.
 It is possible that Hartle just did not make it into the book.
 Major General Hartle retired from the army with a physical disability on June 30, 1946, while living in Tyler, Texas.

+For his services during the war, and in particular during the period from April 1942 to March 1943, Hartle was awarded the Army Distinguished Service Medal, the citation for which reads:

 Postwar

 Upon his retirement from the military, Hartle returned to Washington County, Maryland.

-On December 14, 1945 at the Scottish Rite Temple, in Wichita, Kansas, Hartle was awarded his 33rd Degree Rank of Freemasonry.
+On December 14, 1945, at the Scottish Rite Temple, in Wichita, Kansas, Hartle was awarded his 33rd Degree Rank of Freemasonry.

 In 1950, Hartle made an unsuccessful run as a Democrat to become Congressman for the 6th Congressional District of Maryland.

-Hartle died on November 23, 1961 at the age of 72 in Bethesda, Maryland, and was buried in Rose Hill Cemetery, Hagerstown, Maryland.
+Hartle died on November 23, 1961, at the age of 72 in Bethesda, Maryland, and was buried in Rose Hill Cemetery, Hagerstown, Maryland.